Rangers vs Panathinaikos: How will Russell Martin's new-look side line up for first competitive game of season?

 There is a strong case for starting the naturally left-footed Jefte, but Aarons gets the nod.
 Djiga provides more experience than Fernandez.

-Dowell has secured a spot by virtue of a lack of available wingers, but perhaps Bajrami sneaks in?
-Or is the formation adapted to fit in two strikers?
-Danilo has earned a starting place through his pre-season, but it might be hard to leave a fit Igamane out.
+Dowell secures a spot by virtue of a lack of available wide midfielders, and Cortes's availability sees him start, but perhaps Bajrami sneaks in?

+Danilo has earned a starting place through his pre-season and fans are excited about his potential under Martin.

-However he lines up, the pressure is on Martin to deliver a result at Ibrox.
+However they line up, the pressure is on to deliver a result at Ibrox.

 Rangers fixtures: Motherwell opener live on Sky Sports